senadkurtisi/ml-tracking-ops/README.md

 ml-tracking-ops --run_sweep=True --logdir=runs
 ```

-* Passing the argument `logdir` is not mandatory since it's it will default to the string `runs`.
+* Passing the argument `logdir` is not mandatory since it it will default to the string `runs`.
 * When the sweep is started a directory with the name corresponding to the argument `logdir` is created (if it didn't previously exist).
 In this `logdir` directory a new directory gets created which corresponds to the time the sweep was started.
 This directory contains a `experiment_description.json` file which is automatically created and describes the configuration of the sweep (*this is used by the [web app](#ml-tracking-ops-web-app) and* ***SHOULD NOT*** *be deleted*).
 * Besides this file a separate `.dat` file gets created for each hyperparameter combination tried.
-This file contains time-series logs created by the `ExperimentLogger` instance inside of the training script specified in the configuration file.
+These files contain time-series logs created by the `ExperimentLogger` instances created inside of the training script specified in the configuration file every time a new training run is started.
 This file is named by the timestamp at which the training process for the new hyperparameter combination was started.

-See image below for an example.

 * On the other hand specifying the `--run_sweep=True` is necessary since not passing this argument will result in the value `False` which would lead to starting the ML Tracking Ops [web app](#ml-tracking-ops-web-app)